timescale/docs/mst/migrate-to-mst.md

     Provision your database with enough space for all your data.
 *   Checked that you're running the same major version of PostgreSQL on both Managed Service for TimescaleDB and your source database.
-For information about upgrading PostgreSQL on your source database, see the [upgrade instructions for self-hosted TimescaleDB][upgrading-postgresql-self-hosted] and [Managed Service for TimescaleDB][upgrading-postgresql].
+For information about upgrading PostgreSQL, see the [upgrade instructions for self-hosted TimescaleDB][upgrading-postgresql-self-hosted] and [Managed Service for TimescaleDB][upgrading-postgresql].
 *   Checked that you're running the same major version of TimescaleDB on both